AleksandraBakhcheva/AleksandraBakhcheva/README.md

 --

 <!-- Contacts -->
-<h5>📬 &nbsp If you have any questions or suggestions you can shoot me an email at: alexandra.bakhcheva@gmail.com</h5>
+<h5 align="center">📬 &nbsp If you have any questions or suggestions you can shoot me an email at: alexandra.bakhcheva@gmail.com</h5>

--->
+<h4 align="center">Please have a look at my projects below &nbsp⬇️</h4>